cccbr/runningatower/content/docs/buildingateam/_index.md

 See information contained in [Health & Safety](../healthsafety).

+### Social

+In many groups of ringers there is a social side to the ringing.
+This may invove such things as:
+- going for a drink (not necessarily a pub) after ringing.
+- holding a regular dinner, typically at Christmas time.
+- outings to experience different bells, towers and areas of the country.
+- outings that without ringing content.

 ### Subscriptions

 These may be required for the individual tower or the local society.
 There may be others, such as a tower subscription to The Ringing World.

+### Teaching

+This may include:
+- handling skills.
+- developing listening skills.
+- call-changes.
+- methods to all levels.

+The primary source of information is [ART](https://ringingteachers.org/).

 ### Visitors